 Most importantly, don’t get discouraged.

-If making money online was easy everyone would do it.
+If making money online was easy, everyone would do it.

-But trust me, once you finally figure things out the success will taste so much sweeter as you remember the failure you endured along the ride.
+Trust me, once you finally figure things out the success will taste so much sweeter as you remember the failure you endured along the ride.